 If you want to take your petite fashion to the next level, look for details in petite dresses that will further flatter your particular body type.
 Empire waist is a terrific design for us short girls.

 The empire waist is a dress where the waistline is high, and sometimes it is placed just below the bust line.
 Because it raises the waistline to above your natural waist, it effectively creates the illusion of a shorter torso and longer legs.

 This is a genius design that is critical to flatter petites.

-As you can see on Wendy, a high waistline followed by the skirt of the dress will create a perfect illusion of length and will help to camouflage your midsection or bottom if that is your concern (if you are a petite woman with an apple or pear shape).
+As you can see on Bianca, a high waistline followed by the skirt of the dress will create a perfect illusion of length and will help to camouflage your midsection or bottom if that is your concern (if you are a petite woman with an apple or pear shape).

 For instance, petite apple shape women may be self-conscious about their midriff and do not want people to notice their stomachs, the best dress for them is a petite skater dress with an empire waist design.
 The Juliana dress is a perfect example.
 Because the waistline is elevated and the flare starts just a little under the bust line, it completely camouflages the stomach area.

 Needless to say, since the elevated waistline is above your natural waist, it makes your bottom half look longer and optimizes your body ratio to the maximum.

 Speaking of best petite dresses, I must mention dresses with a belt is high on our list.